marcelpatrick/End-to-End-Pipeline-for-Robotics-ML-Training-with-Synthetic-Data-on-Nvidia-Isaac-SIM/README.md

    5. Captures images + labels using a KITTI-format "writer" to build a training dataset.
    6. In a nutshell, It loads a warehouse 3D environment from Nvidia, fetches 3D assets from the Nvidia cloud database (both objects of interest and distractors), then uses the Replicator function to randomize the position and color of these objects in the scene.

-### local_train.ipynb
+### local_train_Final_External.ipynb
-- What it is?: A Python script on Jupyter Notebook containing the Machine Learning Model.
+- What it is?: A Python script on Jupyter Notebook containing the Machine Learning Model. "local_train_Final_External" was modified from the original "local_train" file from the Nvidia documentation. "local_train" has a series of errors that needed to be corrected for the code to work.
+Changes are explained in the file.
 - What it does?: Takes the synthetic images, trains a ML model on them and tests it to try to find the object of interest and then measures its precision.